sandreas/graft/data/doc/DEVELOPER-NOTES.md

     - supportmultiple mdns entries - switch mdns library to https://github.com/grandcat/zeroconf
     - Improve handling of huge amounts of files

-- delete
-    - ask before delete by default, quiet or force does not ask

 Possible improvements
 - update Matchers to use existing FileInfo for faster matching / use matcher.setFileInfo in FileMatcherInterface